akshatmittal2002/flappy-bird/README.md

 ```
 - Use `left button of mouse` to play the game.

-Note: Be use that you have python and pygame installed.
+Note: Be sure that you have python and pygame installed.